SandraKastaletti/TestGreen/tutorials/validation-test/autotest_validation_test_green.md

 ### You will learn
 Now that you have set up a Dqqqqestination in the HANA Cloud Platform (HCP) cockpit, you will connect that destination to your local application.

+### Create a virtual table and execute a federated query
+In this step, a virtual table named `vt_tourist_reviews` will be created in SAP HANA, express edition.
+This will enable access to the `tourist_reviews` table that was created in SAP HANA Cloud.

 [ACCORDION-BEGIN [STEP 1]( Extra match rule)]

 [VALIDATE_1]